Three questions to ask when dating a unbeliever

-The Bible doesn’t talk about dating in biblical times, but it gives a very clear “no” answer to having a relationship with a non-believer.
+The Bible doesn’t talk about dating in the Bible, but it gives a very clear “no” answer to having a relationship with those who do not believe in God (unbelievers).
 To understand “dating” through the Biblical lens, these three questions can guide us into understanding the mechanics of dating, Christian or non-Christian.

 Q1.
 What is your purpose in dating this person?

 Dating should not only be about getting to know the other person or looking for a romantic connection.
 When you start dating someone, you are opening yourself up to someone with the possibility of getting hurt or hurting someone.
-The heart is deceitful above all things, who can understand it?
-(Jeremiah 17:9).
+You or the other person can be “rejected.”
+If you both agree to have a steady relationship, a lover’s quarrel is always imminent because the heart is deceitful.
+(Jeremiah 17:9)

 Q2.
 Are we spiritually compatible?

-There are four areas of compatibility in a dating relationship that you should consider:
+There are four areas of compatibility in a dating relationship:

 A. Physical compatibility – “Am I attracted to this person?”